pdfcrowd/pdfcrowd-wordpress-save-as-pdf/README.txt

 == Description ==

 The Save as PDF plugin is easy to use.
 Just install the plugin and activate it.
-The plugin puts a "Save to Pdf" button in your web pages.
+The plugin puts a "Save as PDF" button in your web pages.
 The button enables to save the current web page (the default), or only a part of the page or an arbitrary page in one click.

 The plugin internally uses the Pdfcrowd API web service.
 The Pdfcrowd API is a professional solution for converting web pages and HTML documents to PDF and various image formats.